 Being licked by a cat is an honor.
-A cat flicking their tongue over your hand means that they accept you as part of their family.
+A cat flicking their tongue over your hand means that it accepts you as part of its family.
 However, the sensation can feel strange due to the coarse texture of a cat’s tongue.

 Cat tongue spikes feel a little unusual, but they’re of pivotal importance to felines.
 Your cat’s tongue essentially makes up for their lack of opposable thumbs, and serves many uses.

 Your cat’s tongue is home to countless tiny, hollow barbs called papillae.
 A study from Proceedings of the National Academy of Sciences explains more behind their biology.

 These spikes, which face backward on your pet’s tongue, help cats to eat, drink and groom.
 Without them, your cat would struggle to stay clean, taste food or remain hydrated.

 Cats are meticulously clean – we know this.
 Whenever they lick their fur, the spikes on their tongue trap dirt and loose hairs.
 This keeps your cat clean.
 Also, cat saliva is a natural antiseptic.
 This heals any minor cuts and abrasions on a cat’s skin.

 In addition to staying clean, grooming could save a cat’s life.
 It’s no secret that felines are territorial.
 This means that they need to remain vigilant about potential threats at all times.

 What one cat has, another will likely covet.
 Felines are not shy about fighting for what they want, so conflict is highly probable.

 When your cat grooms themselves, they are essentially masking their scent.
 Everywhere they go, they’ll pick up traces of dirt, parasites and environmental smells.